Aelysium-Group/ara/README.md

 # 👋 Meet ARA
 ARA is a redundancy architecture for Java-level applications.
-Originally build for [RustyConnector](https://github.com/Aelysium-Group/rustyconnector-core), ARA decouples the connection between different modules allowing individual modules to be started, stopped, reloaded, etc without requiring the entire software to follow suit.
+Originally build for [RustyConnector](https://github.com/Aelysium-Group/rustyconnector-core), ARA decouples the connection between different units in the software allowing them to exist without .

 ```gradle
 maven {